psf/black/docs/integrations/editors.md

 There are several different ways you can use _Black_ from PyCharm:

-1. Using the built-in _Black_ integration (PyCharm 2023.2 and later)
+1. Using the built-in _Black_ integration (PyCharm 2023.2 and later).
+   This option is the simplest to set up.
-1. As local server using the BlackConnect plugin
+1. As local server using the BlackConnect plugin.
-1. As external tool
-1. As file watcher

-The first option is the simplest to set up and formats the fastest (by spinning up {doc}`Black's HTTP server </usage_and_configuration/black_as_a_server>`, avoiding the startup cost on subsequent formats), but if you would prefer to not install a third-party plugin or blackd's extra dependencies, the other two are also great options.
+   This option formats the fastest.
+It spins up {doc}`Black's HTTP server </usage_and_configuration/black_as_a_server>`, to avoid the startup cost on subsequent formats.
+1. As external tool.
+1. As file watcher.

 ### Built-in _Black_ integration